LorenzoTaylor/LorenzoTaylor/README.md

     <img align="right" width="180px" height="180px" src="./assets/05de479819f48bd33720d4767161fd79-sticker.png"/>
 </div>

-**`Web Developer Enthusiast [Undergraduate Student|Full Stack Developer|AI]`**
+**`Web Development Enthusiast [Undergraduate Student|Full Stack Developer|AI]`**

 <p style='text-align: justify;'>
 Hello!
 My name is Lorenzo, and I'm a student currently entering my senior year at the University of San Francisco.
 I have a keen interest in web development and I'm actively seeking opportunities to grow and expand my skills in the field.
 </p>

 <p style='text-align: justify;'>
-With a strong foundation in CSS, HTML, JavaScript, React, Vite, Jest and a dash of Stack Overflow I possess the technical expertise necessary to create dynamic and user-friendly websites.
+With a strong foundation in web development, data analytics and a dash of Stack Overflow I possess the technical expertise necessary to create dynamic and user-friendly websites.
 I enjoy leveraging these technologies to build engaging and intuitive web experiences that leave a lasting impression on users.
 For more information and live demos of my projects youre welcome to visit my <a href="https://www.lorenzotaylor.com/" target="_blank">portfolio website.</a>
 </p>

 <p align="left">